arnavt78/bubbleos/README.md

 # BubbleOS

-**⚠️ This file is a work-in-progress for the next stable release and can be inaccurate.
-Information is subject to changes!**

 BubbleOS is a useful and colorful shell for your operating system, with several features to make your computer use easier!

 The latest stable version of BubbleOS is **[build 200](https://github.com/arnavt78/bubbleos/releases/tag/v2.0.0)**.